-- 5. Enable the options Person, Vehicle or Others to have the camera react to people, vehicles, or non-people/vehicle objects.
+- 5. Enable the options Person and/or Vehicle to have the camera react to people or vehicles.
 Selecting the person/vehicle options will result in fewer false intrusion detection events and will also exclude, for example, animals.
-If none of these three options are selected, the camera will react to all types of objects. - 6.
+If neither option is selected, the camera will react to all types of objects. - 6.
 Additional options to set up are: